 Location Tips: Suitable for wildflower gardens or butterfly gardens.
 Plant in groups for best results.

-Petunias are popular bedding plants with a variety of colors and forms.
+Petunias are popular bedding plants with a variety of colors and come in a lot of different forms.
 Hummingbirds are especially fond of their tubular flowers.

 Growing Conditions: Full sun and well drained soil.